Post-September 11th Related Illnesses

 Decades later, most fractures have healed and cuts may have scarred over, but there are lingering diseases and disorders that have only just started to become evident, including 9/11 cancers.
 That means new and ongoing suffering for responders and survivors alike.

-Those who were near Ground Zero continue to be most at risk
+Those near Ground Zero continue to be most at risk of cancer

 A 2021 article in Scientific American states that “The health effects from environmental exposures in the days and months after the attack linger—or develop anew as cancers begin to form.
 About 74 percent of responders in the WTC Health Program have been diagnosed with at least one physical or mental health condition directly linked to 9/11 exposure, including 20 percent with cancer and 28 percent with a mental health condition.”